define-private-public/PSRayTracing/README.rst

 * Adding in some more fun features like metaballs or an `“0ldskool” plasma effect <https://www.bidouille.org/prog/plasma>`_.
 Let's be real here, it isn't a true CG application unless you support these.
 LAN party like it's '96.

-* I'd like to add in a script that runs all possible configurations/permutations of the render, then compares it against a known ground truth.
-The key to discovering better perf is through measuring and testing

 I will be visiting Ray Tracing again sometime in the future.